-Accused had worked at victim’s Bandra flat for 25 days; on the last day, he re-entered flat saying he had left his phone, but assaulted the woman, robbed valuables worth Rs 15 lakh and fled
+Accused had worked at 54-year-old victim's Bandra flat for 25 days; on the last day, he re-entered saying he had left his phone, but assaulted woman, robbed valuables worth Rs 15 lakh and fled

 A 54-year-old Bandra resident has survived a grievous assault by a carpenter who strangulated her and then tried to electrocute her in order to rob her, on Monday evening.